Lucie Rose Donlan Rocks Lace-Up Swimsuit To Ring In Her 22nd Birthday

 Her fans took to the comments section to send their good wishes.

-This included Bachelor in Paradise star, Tayshia Adams.
+This included Bachelor in Paradise star Tayshia Adams.

 “Happy Birthday Lovie!!!
 Sending you lots of good vibes and hugs!!
 Have the best day!” she exclaimed.